Skip to main content

 Is there anything you won’t edit?

-As Adirondack Editing has grown, additional editors have joined our staff, so if Susan Uttendorfsky, the owner, personally doesn’t edit certain material, another editor will happily edit it.
+As AdkEd has grown, additional editors may be available to assist us, so if Susan Uttendorfsky, the owner, personally doesn’t edit certain material, another editor will most likely happily edit it.

 However, most of us prefer not to edit material that contains torture or child/animal abuse.
 When it comes to violence, sexual content, and language, we ask you to rank your book according to the standard US movie ratings: